Year 4

 - prepared

-Our current class novel is 'The Lost Thing' by Shaun Tan.
+Our current class novel is 'The Great Kapok Tree' by Lynne Cherry.

 English and Mathematics Coverage in Year 4: